 Yet, I ended up selling so much stuff when I moved.
-And I didn't need most of it.
+I didn’t need most of it.
 I had just wanted it.

 I have learned that you can live without a stove and be perfectly happy with a convection oven.
 I can’t boil spaghetti.
 But how often did I boil spaghetti anyway?